krakend/krakend-documentation/endpoints/parameter-forwarding.md

 While the default policy prevents forwarding unrecognized headers, setting an asterisk `*` as the parameter name makes the gateway to **forward any header to the backends**, including cookies:

 {{< highlight js >}}
 "input_headers":[
       "*"
 ]
 {{< /highlight >}}

-Enabling the wildcard pollutes your backends, as any header sent by end users or malicious attackers gets through the gateway and impacts the backends behind.
-Our recommendation is to let the gateway know which are the headers in the API contract and specify them in the list, even when the list is long, and not use the wildcard.
+Enabling the wildcard pollutes your backends, as any header sent by end-users or malicious attackers gets through the gateway and impacts the backends behind.
+We recommend letting the gateway know which headers are in the API contract and specify them in the list, even when the list is long, and not use the wildcard.
 If the decision is to go with the wildcard, make sure your backends can handle abuse attempts from clients.

 ## Cookies forwarding
 A cookie is just some content passing inside the `Cookie` header.
 If you want cookies to reach your backend, add the `Cookie` header under `input_headers`, just as you would do with any other header.